govindk112/ai-resume-builder/README.md

 3. **Configure Environment Variables**

    Create a `.env.local` file in the `root` directory and set the required environment variables.
-Refer to `.env.local.example` for the required details.
+Refer to `.env.local.example` for the required necessary details.

 ## Contributing